Inflation (2025): Model Comparison

 \section{Model Comparison}

-Given a particular inflationary model, one can obtain constraints on the model parameters, informed by the likelihood, corresponding to the probability of the data given a particular choice of parameters (see Section~40 ``Statistics'' review).
-In the light of the detailed constraints on the statistical distribution of primordial perturbations now inferred from high-precision observations of the cosmic microwave background, it is also possible to make quantitative comparison of the statistical evidence for or against different inflationary models.
-This can be done either by comparing the logarithm of the maximum likelihood that can be obtained for the data using each model, i.e., the minimum $\chi^2$ (with some correction for the number of free parameters in each model), or by a Bayesian model comparison~\cite{Liddle:2007fy} (see also Section~40.3.4 in ``Statistics'' review).
+Given a particular inflationary model, one can obtain constraints on the model parameters, informed by the likelihood, corresponding to the probability of the data given a particular choice of parameters (see \Sec{stat}, ``Statistics'' review).
+In the light of the detailed constraints on the statistical distribution of primordial perturbations now inferred from high-precision observations of the CMB, it is also possible to make quantitative comparison of the statistical evidence for or against different inflationary models.
+This can be done either by comparing the logarithm of the maximum likelihood that can be obtained for the data using each model, {\textit{i.e.}}, the minimum $\chi^2$ (with some correction for the number of free parameters in each model), or by a Bayesian model comparison~\cite{Liddle:2007fy} (see also \Sec{stat:sec:bayesmod} in ``Statistics'' review).

-In such a Bayesian model comparison one computes~\cite{Martin:2013tda,*Martin:2013nzq,*Martin:2015dha} the evidence, ${\cal E}({\cal D}|{\cal M}_A)$ for a model, ${\cal M}_A$, given the data ${\cal D}$.
+In such a Bayesian model comparison one computes~\cite{Martin:2013tda,Martin:2013nzq,Martin:2015dha} the evidence, ${\cal E}({\cal D}|{\cal M}_A)$ for a model, ${\cal M}_A$, given the data ${\cal D}$.
 This corresponds to the likelihood, ${\cal L}(\theta_{Aj})=p({\cal D}|\theta_{Aj},{\cal M}_A)$, integrated over the assumed prior distribution, $\pi(\theta_{Aj}|{\cal M}_A)$, for all the model parameters $\theta_{Aj}$:

 The posterior probability of the model given the data follows from Bayes' theorem

 where the prior probability of the model is given by $\pi({\cal M}_A)$.
 Assuming that all models are equally likely a priori, $\pi({\cal M}_A)=\pi({\cal M}_B)$, the relative probability of model $A$ relative to a reference model, in the light of the data, is thus given by the Bayes factor